 If you are only after a side hustle gig that you don’t see yourself maintaining long term, then maybe selling only on Etsy is sufficient for you!
 And that’s great.
 You can learn how to use Etsy well and max that out.
 But if you want to build a stable and long term business, you’ll want to use Etsy to help build that – not be that.

 You can replace Etsy/ Instagram with anything — TikTok, for example — how many times has TikTok been on the chopping block in 2020?
 Some people do not have audiences outside of TikTok.
 Some people were scrambling to get their TikTok audience off of TikTok due to the impending doom.
 With a branded domain you don’t have to worry about these things happening.

 Behave that way from now: if you don’t own it, use it to your advantage as best you can so that all the time you spend there is for something bigger that benefits you long term — so that if and when the day comes that your Etsy, Instagram/ TikTok isn’t a thing anymore, either by your own choice, government mandate, or whatever the case may be, your experience there was a PART of your business, not your entire ‘business’ gone in a flash.

 Having an Etsy shop as part of your business is a brilliant move.
 Having a branded domain shop as part of your business is an essential move.

 Of course, the question you’ll have next is: how do I build that, and how do I market it and get people to shop there?

 Great question; I’m so glad you asked it.

 First, I will remind you that we always recommend Shopify as the website host and builder!

-Next, I will invite you to check out the bonus episode of The Merriweather Council podcast all about 4 crazy powerful marketing mechanisms you can begin implementing today!
+Next, I will invite you to check out the bonus episode of The Merriweather Council podcast all about conversion rate.
 This is a special episode that you have to request access to so click here to do that now!